Authentication with FT4 accounts

 );

-This extension function registers a new handler with the "MySession" flag, which matches the flag used when creating the
+This extension function registers a new handler with the "S" flag,

-if you want a specific handler for a particular operation or
+in your app.
+If you wish to assign a specific handler for a particular operation or module,